About Massey University

 Students must study a minimum of three or four courses.
 Students are required to take a full course load (3-4 courses per semester).
 The university is only partially semesterized.
 Some courses run first semester, some second semester, and others are full year courses only.
 Courses also have different point values for credit.

 Participants in the Brockport Massey University Program will select (prior to departure) courses available to study abroad students at Massey University.
 Majority of courses at Massey are available to Study Abroad students.
-Please note that Veterinarian courses are limited for Study Abroad students.
-Courses starting with 227.xxx, 193,xxx and 118.xxx are restricted.
+Please note that all Nursing courses are restricted and Veterinarian courses are very limited for Study Abroad students.
+Any courses starting with 227.xxx, 193,xxx and 118.xxx are restricted.

 Participants in the Massey University Program are examined in the same manner (and to the same standard) as their New Zealand counterparts and classmates.
 The majority of courses in which they will enroll are examined formally at the end of the semester and in order to be awarded the credit, participants must take-and pass-the examination at the end of the study period in question.